weiss-rn/MongoDB/README.md

 ## 📄 License

-MIT License — feel free to use, modify, and distribute.
+MIT License | Feel free to use, modify, and distribute.

 ---